 The partnership between sponsors and sites is exactly that – a partnership, not a power struggle or just a report card.
 I truly believe that both sites and sponsors have the best of intentions, and generally people just want to do their jobs well.
 Using data to help the conversation, to inform each other and help create an efficient, effective method and partnership that will work well in the long-term, is in my mind the ultimate in the use of metrics.

 Those who attended the workshop are on their way to realizing what their side of the partnership can look like.
-To do this and support metrics initiatives at their organizations, many are utilizing automated metrics and tools through the use of Nimblify Site Benchmarks, which is free and open to all sites.
+To do this and support metrics initiatives at their organizations, many are utilizing automated metrics and tools through the use of Forte’s Benchmarks, which is free and open to all sites.

-In Site Benchmarks, the Site Insights Dashboard allows sites to contribute their operational data to gain insight and visualize their performance, compare their metrics to anonymous, aggregated data from peer organizations, and pinpoint their strengths and areas for improvement.
-Sites can use the visuals in Site Benchmarks as data-driven evidence to show sponsors/CROs how similar trials have been performed in the past.
+In Benchmarks, the Insights Dashboard allows sites to contribute their operational data to gain insight and visualize their performance, compare their metrics to anonymous, aggregated data from peer organizations, and pinpoint their strengths and areas for improvement.
+Sites can use the visuals in Benchmarks as data-driven evidence to show sponsors/CROs how similar trials have been performed in the past.